 - i.
 Minor changes in the location and siting of buildings and structures; - ii.
-Changes in height of less than one story, but not over eight feet in any case; - iii.
+Changes in height of less than one story, but not over eight feet in any case: - iii.
 Minor changes to an approved landscape plan that do not alter the general concept or screening effectiveness of the landscaping; - iv.
-Minor changes to the internal street system and off-street parking areas; and - v.
-Changes in the exact type of use in any particular location within the development, as long as the type of use is allowed by the PUD district ordinance and preliminary plan in that general location. - vi.
-Changes of less than ten percent of the gross floor area of an approved building.
+Minor changes to the internal street system and off-street parking areas; - v.
+Changes in the exact type of use in any particular location within the development, as long as the type of use is allowed by the PUD district ordinance and preliminary plan in that general location.